 The best thing about using beeswax is that it is a natural by-product of the beekeeping ind

-Paraffin wax is not good people.
+Paraffin wax is not good for people.
 Sadly, many popular brands like Bath and Body Works or Yankee candles that so many people love (including me cause they smell so good) are

 Have you ever noticed the black rim that can occur around the top of these candles?
 Well, that’s soot people.
 Soot is the solid particle that results from incomplete combustion of carbon